nolanlawson/emoji-picker-element/README.md

     "flags": "Flags"
   },
   "categoriesLabel": "Categories",
-  "emojiUnsupported": "Your browser does not support color emoji.", "favoritesLabel": "Favorites",
+  "emojiUnsupportedMessage": "Your browser does not support color emoji.", "favoritesLabel": "Favorites",
-  "loading": "Loading…",
+  "loadingMessage": "Loading…",
-  "networkError": "Could not load emoji.
+  "networkErrorMessage": "Could not load emoji.
 Try refreshing.", "regionLabel": "Emoji picker",
-  "search": "Search",
-  "searchDescription": "When search results are available, press up or down to select and enter to choose.", "searchResultsLabel": "Search results", "skinToneDescription": "When expanded, press up or down to select and enter to choose.", "skinToneLabel": "Choose a skin tone (currently {skinTone})",
+  "searchDescription": "When search results are available, press up or down to select and enter to choose.", "searchLabel": "Search",
+  "searchResultsLabel": "Search results",
+  "skinToneDescription": "When expanded, press up or down to select and enter to choose.", "skinToneLabel": "Choose a skin tone (currently {skinTone})",